blukatdevelopment/UnchainedWorldsOld/character_creation/classes/gunsmith.md

 ## Maneuvers

 ### Humanoid shield
-When you grapple a creature and are targeted by a ranged weapon or spell attack, you may use your reaction to add +5 to your AC for the purpose of that attack.
+When you are grappling a creature and are the target of a ranged attack, you may use your reaction to add +5 to your AC for the purpose of that attack.
-If the attack would have otherwise hit you, the grappled creature receives this hit instead.
+If the attack would have otherwise hit you, the grappled creature receives this hit instead, taking the full damage.

 ### Execution
 When you are within 5ft of an enemy that does not see you, your expertise with gunning allows you to aim to kill.
-You may make a ranged weapon attack without receiveving disadvantage from close range.
-If this attack hits, you deal an additional 3d8 damage.
+You may make a ranged weapon attack without receiving disadvantage from close range.
+If this attack hits, you deal an additional 3d8 damage of the same type.

 ### Spray and Pray
 If firing a weapon with the reload property, you may use your action to make